Close Banner

 Mickey's Not So Scary Halloween Party - Cadaver Dans

 This Dapper Dans-style ghostly group pops up throughout the night for performances in front of The Frontier Trading Post in Frontierland.
-They'll crack jokes with their deadpan humor and sing songs, including "Happy Trails To You" and "Boo to You."
+They'll crack jokes with their deadpan humor and sing songs, including "Grim Grinning Ghosts" and "Boo to You."

 Mickey's Not So Scary Halloween Party — Vampirina at the Disney Junior Jam

 Calling all tadpoles!
-Cosmic Ray's Starlight Cafe in Tomorrowland hosts the Disney Junior Jam, featuring some of Lily's Disney Channel faves, from 7 p.m. to midnight.
-You might see characters such as Vampirina, Fancy Nancy, Doc McStuffins and even Timon.
+Cosmic Ray's Starlight Cafe in Tomorrowland hosts the Disney Jr. Jam, featuring some of Lily's Disney Channel faves, from 7 p.m. to midnight.
+You might see characters such as Vampirina, Fancy Nancy, Doc McStuffins and even Timon and Powerline Max.
 Lily also LOVES this dance party!
+Characters are always subject to change.

 Mickey's Not-So-Scary Halloween Party Characters and Rides